 Finally, my turn!!
 This thing is quiet, smooth, and so much easier to work with than a gun with a compressor.
 Definitely the biggest game changer in my tool arsenal, and was invaluable for all the nailing this project needed.

 Ok, so about that tape.
-My friend Tasha is a genius and used this little trick when they made a little wall for their house.
 By nailing through the tape during installation, it lets you go back and fill in those holes with perfect accuracy and no mess on your boards!
 First, I mixed the wood filler with some of the stain so the holes would be as unnoticeable as possible.

 Then, I just dabbed some filler over all the holes then pulled off the tape while it was still wet (so it wouldn’t pull the filler out of the hole).
 Just a teeny tiny little blip of filler is all you can see!